OpenAdaptAI/OpenAdapt/CONTRIBUTING.md

 ## Code Style

-This project follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+This project follows the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html), and for imports, we like to put put external imports in alphabetical order first, a new line, and then local imports.

 ## Creating Issue